-Cusco - or Cuzco or Qosq’o - is the cosmopolitan once-capital of the Incan Empire, and, as well as being arguably one of the most fascinating cities on the continent, it’s also the closest city to Machu Picchu and the Sacred Valley.
-So it’s quite a busy city as far as visitor numbers go.
+Cusco - or Cuzco or Qosq’o - is the cosmopolitan once-capital of the Incan Empire, and as well as being arguably one of the most fascinating cities on the continent, is also the closest city to Machu Picchu and the Sacred Valley.
+So it’s quite a busy place as far as visitor numbers go.
 So if you like the look of our Guru’s recommendations for the best places to stay in Cusco then don’t wait too long.

-Just walking the streets of Cusco you can see the layers of history, with Spanish building built right on top of the Incan city walls and ruins dotted all around the outskirts.
-One of the most famous is Sacsayhuamán, which was the site of a dramatic battle in which Spanish soldiers ran uphill to meat the Incan forces.
+- Just walking the streets of Cusco you can see the layers of history with the Spanish building right on top of the Incan city walls and ruins dotted all around the outskirts.
+One of the most famous is Sacsayhuamán, which was the site of a dramatic battle in which Spanish soldiers ran uphill to meet the Incan forces.
 Several important Incan structures remain in pretty good condition, Qoricancha, the Sun Temple for example.

 - The Fallen Angel guesthouse is just a few hundred feet from Cusco’s main square.
 Its five quirky rooms are decorated with bright contemporary art and the restaurant, which specialises in local cuisine, is top notch.

-- Inkaterra La Cason is an 11 room hotel in in a beautifully converted colonial mansion.
-If you’re interested in the history of this city this is The place to stay.
-It’s decorated with antiquities dating back to the days of the Spanish Empire.
+- Inkaterra La Cason is an 11 room hotel in a beautifully converted colonial mansion.
+If you’re interested in the history of this city then this is the place to stay.
+Decorated with antiquities dating back to the days of the Spanish Empire.
 The Peruvian restaurant is superb.
 And you’re just two minutes walk from the cathedral.

-- Right in the heart of Cusco, just s short walk from the Plaza de Armas, Unaytambo is a large, colonial house with 14 rooms - many with private balconies.
+- Right in the heart of Cusco, just short walk from the Plaza de Armas, Unaytambo is a large colonial house with 14 rooms - many with private balconies.
 There’s a beautiful terrace and the decor is colonial too.
 Rooms start from around £80 per night.